 - Income for the year and projections for year end this would give an indication of how the business is developing and any growth potential.
 It shows how the business is currently performing. - Previous years' financial reports through the use of historical accounts, trends can be identified and a true understanding of the manufacturing company can be achieved.
 Ratio comparisons can then be used to understand the current state of the business. - Details of its accounts receivable an understanding of the reason for this delay in collection would give an insight into the control mechanisms surrounding this element of the business.
 Do they only have a few major customers who like a long credit period or are there many small customers who are difficult to manage?
 How do contracts differ?
 Historically how do collection figures differ? - Understanding of the 'fast changing environment' by understanding the market they are operating in, the longevity of the business can be established.
 This will give an insight into the need for new machinery and how often this is likely to be needed.
-Will the new machinery be obsolete in a few years?

-(CII study text, M92 Insurance business and finance, 2018).
+Will thenew machinery be obsolete in a few years? - CG Plc's Director's remuneration as this will help understand their motivations.
+(CII study text, M92 Insurance business and finance, 2020-21).

 MG plc is a UK-based general insurer.
 An actuarial review has revealed that MG plc's claims reserves are inadequate.
-The key finding of the review was that long-tail claims had been accounted for at their paid cost only.
+The key finding of the review is that long-tail claims have been accounted for at their paid cost only.